fastapi-users/fastapi-users/docs/usage/routes.md

 ### `POST /forgot-password`

 Request a reset password procedure.
-Will generate a temporary token and call the defined `on_after_forgot_password` if the user exists.
+Will generate a temporary token and call the `on_after_forgot_password` [event handlers](../configuration/router.md#event-handlers) if the user exists.

 To prevent malicious users from guessing existing users in your databse, the route will always return a `202 Accepted` response, even if the user requested does not exist.